bekk/bekk-christmas/post/react/custom-hooks.md

 - **[useMedia](https://www.npmjs.com/package/react-use-media)** - a way to yyy

+## Packages adapting Custom Hooks

+It is not only

+- **React Router Dom** -

+-

 ## Repercussions

-So, after about one year of using Hooks in general, and Custom Hooks specifically, what do we see as the overall trends?
+After about one year of using Custom Hooks, we can see some trends.
+Using those, may lead to:

+- Less code

-- Increases declarative makes our code more declarative
+- More declarative code

-- It makes our application more loosely coupled than before.
+- More loosely coupled code

-- Simplifies state management
+- Simplified state management

-- It creates less code.

-- It is, perhaps, obsoletes redux as a package, because you may (almost) completely get rid of Redux by just creating a custom hook returning its  `[state, dispatch]`.